calvear93/nestjs-template/README.md

 | npm run orm:[env] -- entity:create -n [EntityName]                  | create a new entity                           |
 | npm run orm:[env] -- entity:subscriber -n [SubscriberName]          | create a new subscriber                       |

+[!]
+You must clear dist folder in order to avoid to execute unwanted migrations when you use start command.

 ### Docker

 | Command                                                                      | Action       |